filecoin-project/lotus-docs/content/en/tutorials/lotus/store-and-retrieve/set-up-calibnet.md

     This will create a new file called `my_address.key` in the current directory.

 Once you have your address in a file, you can copy it to another drive, securely send it to another computer, or even print it out.
 It's important to keep this file safe.
 If anything happens to your Lotus node, you can still access your funds using this file.

+## Add funds to your address

+Now that you have created a wallet using your lotus lite node on calibnet, you can use the